rubyists/rubyists.github.com/_posts/2009-06-02-ruby-fcgi-on-1-9-x.markdown

 title: Ruby-FCGI on 1.9.x
 typo_id: 30
 ---

 While working on a project that required Ruby 1.9, I discovered that the FCGI library had not been ported yet to 1.9.
 So, I did some googling, and found what sort of changes needed to be made to native extensions to make it work.
-The result is below in a patch applied to <strong>fcgi.c</strong> of version 0.8.7 from the Rubygem.
+The result is below in a patch applied to `fcgi.c` of version 0.8.7 from the Rubygem.
 If I can get time, I'll post it on github and gem it up for easier installation.

 {% highlight diff %}
 225c225